bata24/gef/docs/FAQ.md

 No, it doesn't work.
 It replaces `hugsy/gef`.

 The compatibility with `hugsy/gef` has already been lost.
 Of course, `hugsy/gef-extras` too.
-Think of it as a completely different product.
+It should be considered as an entirely separate product.

 Similarly, this GEF cannot be used at the same time as `peda` or `pwndbg`.
 Make sure you only load one of them.